chriskang90/final/README.md

 I deployed this app on heroku.
 Please go to: https://safe-refuge-1064.herokuapp.com/

 I also used Bootstrap just a little for basic CSS styling of the website.

+--Best Practices--
+I decided to use pagination just in case the number of entries grew very large.
+Because pagination .per() internally calls .limit, there were a couple of places where .limit was replaced by .page().per(10).

 --Primary References--
 1. Lecture code by Professor Cohen on GitHub